kant/tflow2/README.md

 `-birdSock=path`

-  This is the path to the unix domain socket to talk to BIRD
+  This is the path to the unix domain socket to talk to BIRD.

 `-birdSock6=path`

-  This is the path to the unix domain socket to talk to BIRD6
+  This is the path to the unix domain socket to talk to BIRD6.

 `-channelBuffer=int`